mrdsx/jwt-key-generator/README.md

 # jwt-key-generator

 This script was typically written to automate creating .env variables for [Chronicler](https://github.com/mrdsx/chronicler) which needs security keys for JWT authentication.
+The result of running script is jwks-es.json and .env file.
+The second file is important step when setting environment variables for [Chronicler](https://github.com/mrdsx/chronicler) backend.

 ## Getting started